tansaku/AR-Comedy/README.md

 -----------------
 and attend **TWO** of my comedy gigs (see below) and I will buy you a drink!

+If you don't do instagram you can [subscribe to my low volume comedy mailing list](subscribe.html)

 [T&Cs apply](#Terms-and-Conditions) (see bottom of page)

 Upcoming Gigs